-Same Property NOI is defined by the REIT as NOI for properties owned for an entire quarter or annual reporting period in both the current and comparative period.
-Adjustments are made to Same Property NOI to exclude non-cash items such as amortization of tenant inducements, leasing costs and straight-line rent.
+Same Property NOI is defined by the REIT as NOI for properties owned for an entire quarter or reporting period in both the current and comparative period and also excludes the results for properties classified as held for sale as at the applicable reporting date.
+Changes are made to NOI in order to determine Same Property NOI to exclude non-cash items such as amortization of tenant inducements, leasing costs and straight-line rent.
 Same Property NOI is presented in this MD&A because management considers this non-IFRS measure to be a valuable measure for evaluating the operating performance of the properties excluding the impact attributable to property acquisitions and dispositions.
 Refer to "Analysis of Financial Performance - Same Property Analysis" for a reconciliation.

 Adjusted cash flow provided by operating activities measures the amount of sustainable cash provided by operating activities less finance costs paid.
 Adjusted cash flow provided by operating activities is presented in this MD&A because management considers this non-IFRS measure to be an important measure in assessing the REIT's availability of cash flow for distribution.
-Refer to "Distributions" for reconciliation.
+Refer to "Distributions" for a reconciliation.

 Adjusted EBITDA is defined by the REIT as net earnings before, where applicable, interest, taxes, depreciation, amortization and fair value gain (loss) on financial instruments and investment properties and excludes non-recurring items such as transaction costs on the sale of investment properties.
 Adjusted EBITDA, calculated on a twelve-month trailing basis represents an operating cash flow measure the REIT uses in calculating the interest coverage ratio.
-Refer to "Debt - Adjusted EBITDA and Interest Coverage Ratio" for reconciliation.
+Refer to "Debt - Adjusted EBITDA and Interest Coverage Ratio" for a reconciliation.

 Available Funds is defined as the sum of cash and available funds from the REIT's undrawn floating rate revolving credit facility ("Credit Facility") (as described in the "Debt" section).
 Management believes Available Funds is an important measure in determining the resources available to meet ongoing obligations.
-Refer to "Liquidity and Capital Investment - Liquidity" for reconciliation.
+Refer to "Liquidity and Capital Investment - Liquidity" for a reconciliation.

-Indebtedness is defined in the REIT's third amended and restated declaration of trust dated as of May 11, 2021 ("DOT") and is a measure of the amount of leverage utilized by the REIT.
+Indebtedness is defined in the REIT's third amended and restated declaration of trust made as of May 11, 2021 ("DOT") and is a measure of the amount of leverage utilized by the REIT.
 GBV is defined in the DOT and is a measure of the value of the REIT's total assets.
 The Indebtedness to GBV ratio is a compliance measure in the DOT and establishes the limit of financial leverage for the REIT.
 The Indebtedness to GBV ratio is presented in this MD&A as management considers this non-IFRS measure to be an important measure of the REIT's financial position.
-Refer to "Debt - Indebtedness to GBV" for calculation.
+Refer to "Debt - Indebtedness to GBV" for the calculation.

 Interest coverage ratio is used to monitor the REIT's ability to service interest requirements on its outstanding debt.
 The ratio is calculated on a twelve-month trailing basis by dividing Adjusted EBITDA by the REIT's interest obligations for the period.
 Management considers this non-IFRS measure useful in assessing the REIT's ability to service its debt obligations.
-Refer to "Debt - Adjusted EBITDA and Interest Coverage Ratio" for calculation.
+Refer to "Debt - Adjusted EBITDA and Interest Coverage Ratio" for the calculation.